umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/2-factor-authentication-on-cloud/index.md

 To disable 2-factor authentication for your user, you will need to use the authentication method that you had enabled to disable it again.

-If you had phone authentication enabled, it will then need to be use it to disabeling it again.
+If you had phone authentication enabled, it will then need to be used to disable it again.

 The same is the case for email authentication.